 This holiday season, keep your eyes on the bubbles.
 Sparkling wine & the French version, Champagne, are synonymous with celebration.
 These fabulous concoctions deserve a place in our everyday life.
 Not reserved solely for celebration.
 Before you purchase that next bottle, sink your teeth into this: sparkling wines and champagne run about ten calories less per glass than a red or sweet wine.
-Every day should be a celebration!
+This very day should be a celebration!

 Schramsberg has built a reputation out of quality, dedication and vision.
 Creating the best possible sparkling in the business is what they’re known for.
 They don’t stop there.
 Schramsberg also carries quality stills with their Davies, J. Davies and Jamie brands making exceptional quality Cabernet Sauvignon and Pinot Noir.